-Since its inception, the Foundation has made over 1,000 grants, totalling over $300 million, to nonprofits, community-based organizations and healthcare and social services providers across New York State to address gaps in care and serve vulnerable New Yorkers.
+Since its inception, the Mother Cabrini Health Foundation has made over 1,200 grants, totalling approximately $335 million, to nonprofits, community-based organizations and healthcare and social services providers across New York State to address gaps in care and serve vulnerable New Yorkers.

 Inaugural grants round

 The Foundation’s inaugural round of grants at year-end 2019 delivered $150 million to more than 500 nonprofit organizations, programs, and initiatives serving low-income and underserved populations across New York.
 This included $57 million toward general services for low-income individuals and families; $18 million toward programming, nursing, and caregiving services for older adults; $18 million toward housing and services for persons with special needs; $10 million toward initiatives for immigrants and refugees; $3 million toward support services for veterans; and so much more.

 Stepping up to support frontline providers during COVID-19

 In 2020, the Foundation stepped up to serve hundreds of frontline providers in addressing the unprecedented health and health-related needs of New Yorkers that skyrocketed due to the impacts of the global COVID-19 pandemic.
 The Foundation announced an extraordinary $50 million Coronavirus Emergency Support Grants program for COVID-19 relief in March 2020, and an additional $20 million in COVID-19 emergency grants in May 2021.

 Grants provided critical funding to community-based emergency response funds, healthcare providers, and organizational efforts of all faiths working to address the health and health-related needs of those most affected by this pandemic, including older individuals and those with preexisting medical conditions.

 Continued support for providers addressing statewide health needs